CIA Tibetan program: 1958–1960

-1960–1975
+1960–1972

 As stated by Palden Wangyal, a veteran guerrilla fighter, the rebels were directly paid by the Americans to attack Chinese government facilities and installations in Tibet:

 Some CIA trainees ended up commanding an army of 2,000 resistance fighters dubbed the Chushi Gangdruk, or "Four Rivers, Six Gorges".
 These fighters were specialized in ambushing Chinese targets from elevated bases in the mountains of Nepal.

+It was also during these years in which the CIA was beginning to upgrade their aerial intelligence system.
+Previously, the only aerial intelligence the CIA had ever had were the U-2's created for the OXCART program in 1960.
+Even though the mission was a success, there were significant risks that came with it, including detection as-well as the possibility of pilot loss.
+Newer research done by the CIA during this time allowed for the introduction of unmanned aerial vehicles (UAV's) as intelligence collection platforms.
+The agency program codenamed Aquiline (which means of or like the eagle) was the first operation to test this new concept.
+Its possibilities were to replace in-place agent operations, while being able to capture photography of inside of a country like the Soviet Union.
+Operation Aquiline never ended up becoming operational during this time, but did provide the perfect concept as a forerunner to today's UAV's of multi capabilities.

 Furthermore, the CIA was attempting to assist the Tibetan rebels enhancing their ability to move troops and materials.
 The CIA conducted studies on how the Tibetan resistance movement could best counter the Chinese Communists.
 Therefore, the CIA worked with the leaders of the campaign to garner more support for the resistance as well as manage the logistics of the movement of these troops.
 The CIA examined the difficulty in moving the additional forces necessary to counter the Chinese.
 This logistical conundrum meant that the CIA was giving recommendations for the capacity and ability of roadways to support the troop movements.
 Without this logistical support, the Tibetans could not sufficiently counter the Chinese Communists.
 However, a declassified CIA document from July 1958 outlined the agency's assessment of the possibility that Communists would infiltrate Tibetan society, and completely assimilate all aspects of Tibetan life into the culture of Communist China.